 Modern approaches for initial teacher education, require a profound change in the way they are taught.
-The incorporation of Educational Robotics (ER) in curricula of future primary school teachers, both for Science and Technology Literacy (STL) and for the use of new learning tools
+The incorporation of Educational Robotics (ER) in curricula of future primary school teachers, both for Science and Technology Literacy (STL) and for the use of new learning tools.

 Because pedagogical and didactic knowledge and experience of teachers, coupled with a technological training as recognized in the literature, does not provide them with a sense of full knowledge and provision of ICT implementation in general (Jimoyiannis & Komis, 2007).
-For the ER, as development area witch determine from the ICT, It is necessary to seek appropriate training of teachers, thus, be able to use it effectively in the educational process.
+For ER, as a development area which is determined by ICT, it is necessary to seek appropriate training of teachers, thus, facilitating their ability to use it effectively in the educational process.

-Teachers' daily "fears" using ER in the classroom
+1.4.
+Teachers' daily "fears" when using ER in the classroom